hasura/graphql-engine/community/learn/graphql-tutorials/tutorials/vue-apollo/tutorial-site/content/queries/2-create-query.md

 ---
-title: "<Query> component"
+title: "Smart Query"
 ---

 In this section, we will implement GraphQL Queries and integrate with the Vue UI.
 With Apollo Client, you can send queries in 3 different ways.

-1. Using the `apollo` object (Recommended).
+1. Using the `apollo` object (Recommended)
-2. Using `$apollo`.
+2. Using `$apollo`
-3. Using Apollo Components.
+3. Using Apollo Components

 The recommended method is to use the apollo object, where you will just pass your GraphQL query in the apollo component options and it will fetch the data automatically and will present it in the component data.
+Each one of them will become a `smart query`.

 Great!
 Now let's define the graphql query to be used: